SUSE/Portus/CONTRIBUTING.md

 can contribute with ideas, or even with code if the assignee decides that you can step in.

+If you plan to work on a non assigned issue, please add a comment on the issue to prevent duplicated work.

 ## Provide tests

 In Portus we are *really* committed to keep a thorough test suite.
 For this